ElienVissers/my-life-socks/README.md

 ## Roadmap

-Further updates will include a more responsive and mobile-friendly design.
+There is room for improvement in responsive and mobile-friendly design.